myTerminal/twiner/README.md

 ### As a library to consume in your custom scripts

-To consume *twiner* as a library,

-1. Clone it the way you would for using it in a standalone manner

-2. Source the file `load` at the project root
+To consume *twiner* as a library, source the file `load` at the project root.

         ./load

 The above line sources all assets from *twiner* so that you can use them in your custom scripts.

+## Modes

+When used without arguments, *twiner* runs in `default` mode.
+However, the below two modes are also available.

 ### Transparent mode